Talking About A Revolution Chords | Tracy Chapman Guitar Lesson

 Talking About A Revolution TAB | Course Preview

-There is so much to learn here – The defined guitar part, the way the arrangement builds, the genius 2nd guitar that supports Tracy’s strumming, and the simple lyrical message, Talkin’ ‘Bout A Revolution does hold a lot of secrets to both great songwriting and guitar playing.
+There is so much to learn here—the distinct guitar part, the way the arrangement builds, the genius second guitar that supports Tracy’s strumming, and the simple yet powerful lyrical message.
+Talkin’ ’bout A Revolution holds many secrets to both great songwriting and guitar playing.

-In the course, we study Tracy and her session studio guitarist’s parts in great depth.
-Here’s the TAB for Tracy’s original part (use the play-along loop above to try it):
+In the course, we study Tracy’s original part alongside the session guitarist’s contributions in great depth.
+Here’s the TAB for Tracy’s part—play along with me in the video above to try it out.

 Talking About A Revolution original part in TAB with chords.

-Because the chords are so similar throughout when playing Talking About A Revolution on just one guitar, I needed to vary the pattern.
+Because the chords remain similar throughout, when playing Talking About A Revolution on just one guitar, I’ve varied the pattern slightly.

-As we come to the next section, “Poor people gonna rise…” I’ve borrowed from what the second guitar plays on the original recording, a picked part.
+As we move into the next section, “Poor people gonna rise…”, I’ve borrowed a picked part from the second guitar in the original recording.
+The D chord is replaced with a D/F#, and we pick instead of strum:

 ||: G Cadd9 | Em D/F# :||

-Members get TAB and play-along loops for this too.
+Members get TAB and play-along loops for this as well.

-This helps us make the chorus bigger as we go back to strumming.
-The chords now change slightly (members get TAB!), to this:
+This variation helps us make the chorus feel bigger when we return to strumming.
+The chords shift slightly (members get TAB!):

 ||: G5 Cadd9 | Em D/A Dsus4 :||